Kingcogu06/Java-project/README.md

 # Java-project
 ## Overview
 This project is a Java coded application that is developed by me.
-The application demostrates a stock management systen for Car Parts and Accessories shop.
+The application demonstrates a stock management systen for Car Parts and Accessories shop.
 It allows users to stock items, add/update prices and view item details
 ## Requirements
 - Java Development Kit (JDK) 17 or later
 - Any Java IDE such as VS Code, IntelliJ, Eclipse or BlueJ